-Celebrate kindness in your classroom for The Great Kindness Challenge!
-The Great Kindness Challenge is a campaign by Kids for Peace promoting kindness in schools.
+Celebrate kindness in your classroom for the Great Kindness Challenge on January 22-26, 2024 or any day of the year.
 I am sharing kindness tips and ideas on how to celebrate world kindness day with your students.

 This year more than ever, we need to recognize kindness.
 Teach your students how to be kind and show them how good it feels to be kind to others.
 Celebrate kindness by recognizing and promoting acts of kindness.
 Read through to the FREEBIE at the end!